redlib-org/redlib/README.md

-# Libreddit
+# Redlib

 > An alternative private front-end to Reddit

 # ⚠️ Why do I get TOO MANY REQUESTS errors? ⚠️
-## As of July 12th, 2023, Libreddit is currently not operational as Reddit's API changes, that were designed to kill third-party apps and content scrapers who don't pay [large fees](https://www.theverge.com/2023/5/31/23743993/reddit-apollo-client-api-cost), went into effect.
+#### As of July 12th, 2023, Redlib is currently not operational as Reddit's API changes, that were designed to kill third-party apps and content scrapers who don't pay [large fees](https://www.theverge.com/2023/5/31/23743993/reddit-apollo-client-api-cost), went into effect.
 [Read the full announcement here.](https://github.com/libreddit/libreddit/issues/840)
-## One of the project maintainers is working towards keeping this project alive to some extent: https://github.com/libreddit/libreddit/issues/836

 ![screenshot](https://i.ibb.co/QYbqTQt/libreddit-rust.png)

 ---

-**10-second pitch:** Libreddit is a portmanteau of "libre" (meaning freedom) and "Reddit".
+**10-second pitch:** Redlib is a portmanteau of "libre" (meaning freedom) and "Reddit".
 It is a private front-end like [Invidious](https://github.com/iv-org/invidious) but for Reddit.
 Browse the coldest takes of [r/unpopularopinion](https://libreddit.spike.codes/r/unpopularopinion) without being [tracked](#reddit).

 - 🚀 Fast: written in Rust for blazing-fast speeds and memory safety
 - ☁️ Light: no JavaScript, no ads, no tracking, no bloat